thisisdavidjones/thisisdavidjones.github.io/content/about.md

 type : "static"
 weight: -250
 slug: about
-date: 2016-11-09T06:00:00+06:00
+date: 2023-03-01T06:00:00+06:00
-lastmod: 2023-11-09T17:30:00+06:00
+lastmod: 2023-03-10T17:30:00+06:00
 title: "About this website"
 ---
 {{% section %}}

  I've recently revamped this website and I'll be using it to collect links and content I find interesting, and for my own occasional writing, so the important things are speed and readability.
-I've closely followed the suggestions of [Edward Tufte's stylesheet recommendations](https://edwardtufte.github.io/tufte-css/) for simple and clear text on the web.
+I've closely followed the suggestions of [Edward Tufte's stylesheet recommendations](https://edwardtufte.github.io/tufte-css/) for simple and clear text on the web, and a long-standing aim is that markup should be as close to purely semantic as possible.
 The principles derived by Dave Liepmann from Tufte's writings are *guidelines*, not mandatory diktats, but they're very useful guidelines.
 I've also been (*ahem*) influenced by [Gwern Branwen's Gwern.net](https://gwern.net) in this most recent site revamp, though I hope not to be too copycat as the site evolves over the next few weeks.

- This is a static website, generated with [Hugo](https://gohugo.io/) (written in [Go/Golang](https://go.dev/)), and it's served from [Github Pages](https://pages.github.com/) with a build action when I push content to the repository, and a custom domain name registered via Google.
-The content is written in [Markdown](https://www.markdownguide.org/).
+ This is a static website, generated with [Hugo](https://gohugo.io/) (written in [Go/Golang](https://go.dev/)), and it's served from [Github Pages](https://pages.github.com/) with a build action when I push content to the repository.
+Content is written in [Markdown](https://www.markdownguide.org/) and the custom domain name is registered via Google.

  Simplicity and speed is exactly what I wanted for this revamp.
 I don't have any need for complicated, dynamic, session-based pages so this setup does the job well.
 {{% / section %}}